Notting Hill Carnival: Public order

 In 2016 there were more than 450 arrests, and five people were hurt in four knife attacks, the number of arrests reportedly higher than usual due to the recently introduced Psychoactive Substances Act 2016.

 A report in 2019 indicated that, despite its reputation for crime, arrests as a proportion of attendance for 2016–18 were comparable to many other large events and festivals in the UK and Ishmahil Blagrove, co-author of the book Carnival: A Photographic and Testimonial History of the Notting Hill Carnival, states: "Notting Hill Carnival, compared to Trinidad or Brazil, is one of the safest in the world."

 A report in 2004 by the GLA Policing Policy Director, Lee Jasper, criticised authorities for not addressing safety issues involved in more than a million people attending a small inner-city residential area.
 Met Police spokesman Dave Musker in November 2016 said: "Each year … we come exceptionally close to a major catastrophic failure of public safety where members of the public will suffer serious injury."

 In the three weeks running up to the 2017 event, the police made 656 arrests, a pre-emptive crackdown.
 There were 313 arrests during the two days of the 2017 Carnival, compared with 454 the previous year.

 During the 2018 event, due to the rising levels of violent crime in London, police deployed metal detectors to prevent weapons being brought to the event.

-During the 2023 event there were 10 stabbings and 275 arrests, including 40 for sexual offences, and 75 assaults on police officers.
 In 2024, two people died in separate attacks, and a further seven people were stabbed non-fatally, with three left with life-threatening conditions.
 349 people were arrested: 72 for possession of an offensive weapon, one for possession of a firearm, 13 for sexual offences, 53 assaults on emergency workers, and 61 assaults on police officers.

 The Metropolitan Police announced that facial recognition would be used for the first time at the 2025 carnival.

-Since 1987, there have been eight deaths related to violence at carnival: 1987, 1991, two people in 2000 2004, 2022, and two people in 2024.
+Since 1987, there have been eight deaths related to violence at carnival: 1987, 1991, two people in 2000, 2004, 2022, and two people in 2024.